raydak-labs/configarr/docs/docs/examples.md

       - template: my-local-quality-profile
       - template: my-local-custom-formats

-      # HINT: if you want to use trash guides own templates you can use them too
+      # HINT: if you want to use TRaSH-Guides own templates you can use them too
       #- template: d1498e7d189fbe6c7110ceaabb7473e6
       #  source: TRASH # RECYCLARR (default) or TRASH